juanmaroni/scraping/dota2-heroes/README.md

 Asking some questions about the Heroes and displaying data on Jupyter notebook.

 ## Warning
 Valve finally redesigned the Dota webpage... so the script to scrap doesn't work anymore.
-I will consider to update it soon(TM).
+Thanks, Volvo.